Extending Advanced Monitoring

 • edit icon - Edit - Opens the Edit Downtime screen.
 This screen is identical to the Schedule Downtime screen detailed above (Scheduling Downtime) but with the fields already populated.
 You can change the fields as needed then click Save.
 You are returned to the list of scheduled downtimes with your edited downtime open.

-• clone icon - Clone - Opens the Clown Downtime screen.
+• clone icon - Clone - Opens the Clone Downtime screen.
 This screen is identical to the Schedule Downtime screen detailed above (Scheduling Downtime) but with the fields already populated.
 You can change the fields as needed and click Clone.
 You are returned to the list of scheduled downtimes with your cloned downtime open.

 • Cancel downtime icon - Cancel - Opens a confirmation window.
 Click Confirm to remove the scheduled downtime from the list.